Interruption of the Probationary Period (Tenure Clock)

 Untenured faculty members in tenure-track appointments who have not yet entered the mandatory review year

 Occasionally during the probationary period, personal circumstances may prevent a faculty member from carrying out a significant portion of the responsibilities of the tenure-earning position.
 In such cases, the faculty member may have difficulty maintaining the necessary progress toward meeting the required academic responsibilities for the award of tenure within the specified period.
 In some unusual situations, the personal circumstances may qualify the faculty member for certain types of leave or reduction in appointment that extend the tenure clock.
 The types of leave and circumstances which provide a basis for an application and approval of an extension of the probationary period for one year include: (1) family medical leave under the Family and Medical Leave Act (FMLA) and/or (2) birth, foster placement, or adoption of a child.
-Other circumstances include (3) non-scholarly leave without pay, (4) a part-time appointment, and (5) other unexpected special and extenuating circumstances that justify an extension of the tenure clock for a maximum of one year.
+Other circumstances include (3) non-scholarly leave without pay, (4) a part-time appointment, (5) leave due to accommodations through the Americans with Disabilities Act (ADA), and (6) other unexpected special and extenuating circumstances that justify an extension of the tenure clock for a maximum of one year.
 Each of these options and the procedures for pursuing them are described below.
 The effect of each of these options is to provide the faculty member a period of time that is not included in the probationary period to address the specific circumstances.

 None of these options apply during the mandatory review year.
 No more than two extensions of the tenure clock may be granted to a faculty member for any reason.
 Nothing in this policy shall be construed to guarantee reappointment of an untenured faculty member.
 No promotion and tenure committee at any review level will discriminate against faculty members who are granted extensions of the tenure clock under this policy.